 State of Illinois Grants

 - Monetary Award Program (MAP) — This program requires Illinois residency and is based on financial need.
-The maximum grant for 2012-2013 is $1,587 based on 15 credit hours of attendance.
+The maximum grant for 2015-2016 is $1,587 based on 15 credit hours of attendance.
 Grants are reduced for less than 15 credit hours down to the minimum enrollment of 3 credit hours.
 The MAP program is currently not being disbursed due to the lack of a budget for the State of Illinois.